Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

     `aggregationMapMode` setting for the `source`.
   * enabled - set to false if you want this layer to be initially hidden and only available via the layer switcher.
 Once enabled, the state of the layer will be remembered in a cookie unless cookies are explicitly disabled or the map has no specific `id` option set for this map.
+  * forceEnabled - set to true if you want this layer to be enabled whenever the page is initiased.
+This will override the value stored in a cookie.
   * type - one of the following:

       * circle - see `Leaflet circle <https://leafletjs.com/reference-1.5.0.html#circle>`_